 The Needles Overlook is located about 22 miles off of Hwy 191 on co. rd 133, so it’s a great side trip if you’re traveling between Monticello and Moab on Hwy 191.
 When we have friends or family visiting, my husband and I often take them there around sunset if we’re on our way home from Arches, the Island in the Sky District of Canyonlands, Dead Horse Point State Park, or somewhere else up north- it seems like we end up driving out there about every 6 months or so.
 My dad was just visiting last week and we took him out there, but before that, the last time we went was when my mom and stepdad were visiting last November.
 Everyone we’ve ever taken out there has been completely blown away by the view!

 When you’re standing at the overlook you can see quite a few roads down below.
 The main road that runs through that area is the Lockhart Basin Road, it roughly parallels Hwy 191 from Hwy 211 near the entrance to the Needles District of Canyonlands to the Kane Springs Road which ends in Moab.
 This is a popular road, but requires high clearance.
-I’ve never been on the Lockhart Basin Road, but would love to go if I ever get the chance.

 The Needles Overlook is not just one scenic overlook, there’s actually a railing that runs along the whole point that you’re standing on.
 Starting from the parking area, you get views to the north, west, and then south toward the Abajos.
 We always spend at least an hour walking along the edge taking in the views out over the canyons- it’s something that you just never get tired of looking at!